tganimi/exercicio-7/README.md

 ## General info
-This project is a simple laravel api test
+This project is a simple laravel api test.

 ## Setup